hubert3/iSniff-GPS/README.md

 Instructions
 ------------

-1. Install Django 1.5+, Scapy and all required Python modules.
+1. Install all required Python modules by doing `pip install -r requirements.txt`.
+You also need Scapy for sniffing.
 2. Initialise an empty database by running `./manage.py syncdb`.
 3. Import data from a pcap by running `./run.sh -r <chan11.pcap>` or start live sniffing with `./run.sh -i mon0`.
-4. Start the web interface by running `./manage.py runserver ip:port`.
+4. Start the web interface by running `./manage.py runserver 127.0.0.1:8000`.

 To solicit ARPs from iOS devices, set up an access point with DHCP disabled (e.g. using airbase-ng) and configure your sniffing interface to the same channel.